Privicore

 2.

-Policy detects unrecognized location
+Policy detects unrecognized location via configuration parameters

 3.

-Ballots sent to user's Authenticators
+Ballots sent to user's Authenticators based on voting attributes

 4.